getappmap/appmap-js/docs/reference/appmap-node.md

 ```
 {: .example-code}

-Then interact with your app using its UI or API, and AppMaps will be generated automatically.
+Then interact with your app using its UI or API, and AppMap Diagrams will be generated automatically.

-## Viewing AppMaps
+## Viewing AppMap Diagrams

 Recorded AppMap are saved as `.appmap.json` files `tmp/appmap`.